19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (d) the proposed staged development contract subject to which the staged development shall be carried out.

+\*No date has been appointed for the coming into operation of this subsection as at 1st July 2008.

 (5) The Commissioner may accept a schedule of strata units filed under this section, or an amended schedule of strata units filed under section 12, if and only if he is satisfied that the proposed share values or range of proposed share values allotted to all the lots or proposed lots in the schedule of strata units or the amended schedule of strata units, as the case may be, are allocated in a just and equitable manner.

-(6) Without prejudice to subsection (5), in the case of a staged development, the Commissioner may accept an amended schedule of strata units filed under section 12 in respect of or on account of any subsequent stage of a staged development if and only if —
+\*(6) Without prejudice to subsection (5), in the case of a staged development, the Commissioner may accept an amended schedule of strata units filed under section 12 in respect of or on account of any subsequent stage of a staged development if and only if —

 (a) the aggregate share values of all lots or proposed lots comprised in the first and any preceding stage of the staged development; plus